 At I/O 2016 Google announced the release of two new communication apps named Allo and Duo, the former being a messaging app and the latter, a video calling one.
-Both apps have enjoyed their fair share in the limelight and here’s why.
+Both apps have enjoyed their fair share of the limelight and here’s why.

 Allo is the all new messaging app released by Google Inc. Why do I need another messaging app?
 You ask?
 Well, you don’t really, but you’re missing out on trying out the Google Assistant chat bot, which according to us a valid enough reason to try the app.
-But we’re not here to promote anything (Google, if you’re reading this, hit us up 😉 ) We’re not going to make you personally go and download the app LINK but we’ll just tell you why we think this app might be the next big thing and maybe you’ll want to go and try the app yourself.
+But we’re not here to promote anything (Google, if you’re reading this, hit us up 😉 ) We’re not going to make you personally go and download the app but we’ll just tell you why we think this app might be the next big thing and maybe you’ll want to go and try the app yourself.

 The Google Assistant Chat Bot